 Link in the (lib) library.
-On Unix systems, this will be in a file called liblib.a or liblib.so which resides somewhere on the library directories path.
+On Unix systems, this will be in a file called liblib.a or liblib. so which resides somewhere on the library directories path.

 Because of the sad state of most UNIX linkers, the order of such options does matter.
-If library $\langle foo \rangle$ requires library $\langle bar \rangle$ , then in general -l $\langle foo \rangle$ should come before -l $\langle bar \rangle$ on the command line.
+If library (foo) requires library (bar), then in general -1 (foo) should come before -1 (bar) on the command line.

-There's one other gotcha to bear in mind when using external libraries: if the library contains a main() function, then this will be a link conflict with GHC's own main() function (eg. libf2c and libl have their own main()s).
+There's one other gotcha to bear in mind when using external libraries: if the library contains a main() function, then this will be a link conflict with GHC's own main() function (eq. libf2c and libl have their own main()s).

 You can use an external main function if you initialize the RTS manually and pass -no-hs-main.
-See also Using your own main() (page 485).
+See also Using your own main() (page 475).

 Omits the link step.
-This option can be used with --make (page 76) to avoid the automatic linking that takes place if the program contains a Main module.
+This option can be used with --make (page 70) to avoid the automatic linking that takes place if the program contains a Main module.